Sweet-James-Lannon/auto-compressor/README.md

   `OutputFile` mid-run flushes the pages received so far and then starts a new file.

 In this service:
+- We detect effective CPU limits from cgroup quotas (not the host CPU count) to avoid oversubscribing containers.
-- We run multiple Ghostscript processes in parallel for large PDFs, so per-process rendering threads are scaled down to avoid oversubscribing CPU cores.
+- We run multiple Ghostscript processes in parallel for large PDFs, so per-process rendering threads are capped to the effective CPU share.
 - You can override per-process thread count with `GS_NUM_RENDERING_THREADS` if needed.

 ## Deployment notes